-Refer to Valves, page 2-39 for a complete description of the hydraulic remote controller, the Telescope Stage Selector and Fill Tube Control Valve Manifold.
+Refer to Valves, page 2-39 for a complete description of the hydraulic remote controller, the Telescope Stage Selector Valve Manifold, and the Telescope Fill Tube Control Valve Manifold.

-Boom can be operated using an automatic or manual mode.
-The boom is operated in a synchronized sequence using a two telescope cylinders.
-Tele 1 is controlled by the lower cylinder and Tele 2 is controlled by the upper cylinder.
-Tele 3 is controlled by cables fixed to Tele 2.
+Boom can be operated using several different modes.
+The boom is operated in a synchronized sequence using a twostage telescope cylinder.
+Tele 1 is controlled by the cylinder's smaller piston and Tele 2 is controlled by the larger piston.
+Tele 3 and 4 are controlled by cables fixed to Tele 2.